Arafly/Lemp_Stack/lempstack.md

+## Setting up and install LEMP Stack on Ubuntu (Using Azure VM)
+### Prerequisites
+1. Create an Azure account or use the Azure sandbox (you must have at least a Microsoft account https://account.microsoft.com/account)

+We commence by creating a Linux VM and installing Nginx. but using the Azure CLI.
+The Azure CLI enables you to connect to Azure and run administrative commands on Azure resources.

+Here, you access the Azure CLI from Azure Cloud Shell.
+Cloud Shell is a browser-based shell experience that you use to manage and develop Azure resources.
+Think of Cloud Shell as an interactive console that runs in the cloud.

 ### Create a Linux virtual machine and install Nginx

 Use the following Azure CLI commands to create a Linux VM and install Nginx.
 After your VM is created, you'll use the Custom Script Extension to install Nginx.
 The Custom Script Extension is an easy way to download and run scripts on your Azure VMs.
 It's just one of the many ways you can configure the system after your VM is up and running.